cruftex/jsr107-test-zoo/README.md

 ## Report

-A tiny awk file extracts all relevant information from the output to get a complete overview of the configuration for each implementation and there compliance status.
+A tiny awk file extracts all relevant information from the output to get a complete overview of the configuration for each implementation and their test results.

 The latest test run report is here: [report.md](report.md)